 This policy has been reviewed.
-This means this policy was shared with staff, a selection of parent representatives who shared an interest in joining the review process, a selection of pupil representatives and Governors before it being ratified and shared.
+As part of the process of its creation, this policy was shared with staff, a selection of parent representatives who shared an interest in joining the review process, a selection of pupil representatives and Governors before being ratified and shared.